-Acute lower back pain can stop you cold with its intensity.
+Acute lower back pain can stop your cold with its intensity.

 Understanding triggers can take steps to maintain a healthy spine and avoid unpleasant surprises.

 These need to be taken, specifically as directed by your doctor.
-We’ve seen the opioid crisis going on and now this type of treatment is now a last resort.
-Various medical associations are now pushing towards natural and alternative therapies before turning to medication.
+We’ve seen the opioid crisis, and this treatment is now the last resort.
+Various medical associations are now pushing toward natural and alternative therapies before turning to medication.

-The information herein on "Triggers and Acute Lower Back Pain El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Triggers and Acute Lower Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.